 The world of trading offers a lot of opportunity for personal growth and learning.
 Unfortunately, it can also be very damaging to the pockets of the ill prepared.
 In this section, we discuss everything from trading psychology to techniques.
-Remember, we offer free monthly seminars to help you learn and improve as a trader.
-Find out more here.
+Remember, we offer free seminars to help you learn and improve as a trader.
+Find out more about our events here.

 It’s a mistake to think that the tools make the trader.
 Below is a list of tools that every trader needs, but it’s important to learn as much as you can about trading and develop your own trading style.